12 Best Podcasting Communities, Facebook Groups, and Forums

 All you need to join this group is a love of podcasts and an active Reddit account.

-In-person communities aren't an option with current Coronavirus lockdowns, but all of these options can be made virtual with a little creativity.
+In-person communities aren't always an option, but several communities are virtual or can be made virtual with a little creativity!

 8. Discord App